SireneNova/Portfolio/Python/Version27/SaleViewer/ReadMe.md

     * continue or exit the program after each operation

 ####Results
-I was able to make the programs.
+It worked.
 I refreshed my memory on how to import csv files to SQLite, use SQL commands, and organize the code to get it to run as a program.
 I learned new ways of manipulating and converting strings, lists, and tuples.
 I also learned how to create bar charts with matplotlib.
 I spent much time researching how to get the legend to where I wanted it.
 It cuts off by default if moved outside the plot.
 I am now more comfortable using Python and the useful modules sqlite3, numpy, matplotlib, and csv.